 In AI Workbench applications, models typically call for customer profile or event data as input.
 Marketers can use dropdown menus or text boxes in the Parameters tab of AI Workbench to supply the input parameters for running AI models against customer profiles, without writing any code.

 How to create notebook parameters

 BlueConic provides prebuilt AI notebooks that nontechnical teams can use to run AI models.
-For custom models, data scientists and developers can create models in Python code in the built-in Jupyter notebook environment.
+For custom models, data scientists and developers with the Notebook editor permission can create models in Python code in the built-in Jupyter notebook environment.
 For these custom models, developers specify which parameters are used in the code, and they provide parameters name.
 For example, the model might use a segment, and marketing teams supply the values they want to use, for example, "Blog Subscribers."
 The developer would add the following code to the notebook to create a parameter "Customer segment" for the marketing teams to edit:

 # Specify parameters